btihen/btihen_dev/content/posts/ruby/rails_protected_modules/index.md

 end
 ```

-for convience you probably also want to update users to be:
+you will probably also want to update users to find all of a user's articles:
 ```
 # app/modules/authors/models/authors/user.rb
 class Authors::User < ApplicationRecord